dream11/odin/README.md

 2. a minor change in some existing feature, the minor version is upgraded i.e. `1.1.0`
 3. a major feature addition, the major version is upgraded i.e. `2.0.0`

+> Update the version responsibly as this version will be used to create a release against any master/main branch merge.

 ## Commands

 ### Structure